ArcBees/dev-site/site/src/main/markdown/gwtp_v2/security/index.md

 ```

 ### @UseGatekeeper
-Using a gatekeeper is done by specifying `@UseGatekeeper()` annotation on the presenter proxy.
+This annotation lets you define a `Gatekeeper` to use for the `Place` associated with your proxy.

 ```java
 @ProxyStandard